 These are my favorite HOKA running shoes right now for speedwork and racing.

-“Best HOKA shoes for speed training + overall top pick for the price”
+“Runner Up shoes for tempo/speed training + overall top pick for the price”

 Read my in-depth HOKA Mach 5 review to learn more.